 D (63%) = 1.0

 F (0-59%) = 0.0

-Not all classes earn a letter grade.
-The following grade designations are excluded from the GPA: Pass (P), No Grade (NG), No Credit (NC), Incomplete (I), Withdraw-Pass (WP) and Withdraw-Fail (WF).
+Not all courses earn a letter grade.
+The following grade designations are excluded from the GPA calculation: Pass (P), No Grade (NG), No Credit (NC), Incomplete (I), Withdraw-Pass (WP) and Withdraw-Fail (WF).

 How to Calculate GPA: